You’ve probably heard the numbers on Americans’ vacation habits. They’re not pretty.

 If your trip happens to be a work trip and not really a vacation, read our advice on How to Weave Wellness Travel into Any Trip.

 Vacation time is vital for our well-being.
-Because of that, it’s important not to jeopardize that precious time, but to help protect it with travel insurance from Generali.
-Our plans give you the peace of mind you need to recharge fully.
+Because of that, it’s important not to jeopardize that precious time, but to help protect it with a travel protection plan from Generali Global Assistance.
+Our plans are designed to give you the peace of mind you need to recharge fully.
 And getting a quote is easy.